 Data from 15 subjects who received lonafarnib alone or with ritonavir boosting or in combination with pegylated interferon all led to decreased viral loads.
 High doses (200 mg twice daily or 300 mg twice daily) of lonafarnib resulted in 1.6 and 2.0 log decline in viral loads after 4 weeks of treatment, respectively.
 A lower dose of lonafarnib (100 mg twice daily) with 100 mg daily ritonavir boosting or in combination with 180 mcg once weekly of pegylated interferon resulted in a 2.2 and a 1.8 log decline in viral load at week 4, respectively.
 At week 8, the mean viral load declines were 3.2 and 3.0 logs for subjects on lonafarnib with ritonavir or lonafarnib with pegylated interferon, respectively.

 The most frequently observed adverse events in LOWR– 1 were anorexia, nausea, diarrhea, fatigue, and weight loss, and these appeared to be dose-dependent.

-LOWR HDV – 2 (LOnafarnib With Ritonavir in Hepatitis Delta Virus-2) is a dose-finding Phase 2 study to test a range of doses of lonafarnib boosted by ritonavir, with the aim to identify optimal combination(s) for the next longer-term studies.
+LOWR – 2 (LOnafarnib With Ritonavir-2) is a dose-finding Phase 2 study to test a range of doses of lonafarnib boosted by ritonavir, with the aim to identify optimal combination(s) for the next longer-term studies.
 LOWR – 2 was being conducted at Ankara University in Turkey.
 Eiger reported end-of-study results at the 2018 European Association for the Study of the Liver (EASL) meeting.
 This study has completed.

 For more information, please visit www.clinicaltrials.gov NCT02430194

-LOWR HDV – 3 (LOnafarnib With Ritonavir in Hepatitis Delta Virus-3) is a Phase 2, randomized, placebo-controlled study of multiple once a day doses of lonafarnib boosted by ritonavir, with the aim to identify an optimal combination(s) for Phase 3 studies.
-LOWR HDV – 3 was conducted at the NIH and this study has been completed.
+LOWR – 3 (LOnafarnib With Ritonavir-3) was a Phase 2, randomized, placebo-controlled study of multiple once a day doses of lonafarnib boosted by ritonavir.
+LOWR – 3 was conducted at the NIH and this study has been completed.
+End-of-study results were presented at the 2017 European Association ofr the Study of the Liver (EASL) meeting.

 For more information, please visit clinicaltrials.gov: NCT02511431